 Maybe you’ve taken the time to read my previous post about why your kids won’t play with their toys, and now you’ve got a better grasp of what makes a great toy.
 Hopefully you’re working on minimizing and organizing your kids’ current stash.
-If your toy collection could use some improvement, here are some ideas of toys that make kids smarter and healthier.
+If your toy collection could use some improvement, here are some of our favorite educational toys and games.
 These favorites get played with at least weekly in our household.

 This post contains affiliate links, which means I may earn a small commission from your clicks.
 Check out my full disclosure here.